LiLin-biosoft/epiConv/README.md

 ~/epiConv/convolution.sh data/pbmc5k run02 100
 ...
 ```
 This step can be run in parallel to save the running time. `convolution.sh` will automatically read the inputs.
 So all input files should be properly named as described above.
-Each thread requires approximately (n cells)^2/2*(n bootstraps)*4/2^30 GB RAM (e.g. 1.4 GB RAM for 5,000 cells).<br>
 After running (each job requires ~4 hours), the script will generate two files: `<prefix>_cmat.<suffix>` and `<prefix>_sampled.<suffix>`. `<prefix>_cmat.<suffix>` is a binary files contains the pairwise similarities bewtween cells for each peak. `<prefix>_sampled.<suffix>` is a Tab-delimited file contains (ncells)*(ncells-1)/2 rows and nbootstraps columns, with each element containing the similarity between two cells in one bootstrap.
 An example for `pbmc5k_sampled.run00`:
 ```
 10.5113	9.8516	18.8105	6.5908	7.2311 ......